Taq-e Zafar: Construction

 The monument was constructed after King Amanullah Khan and Queen Soraya Tarzi's return from Europe in 1928.
 Amanullah brought in foreign experts to redesign Kabul.
 A Turkish architect designed the victory arch.
-At that time, at the entrance of Paghman, they created a European-style monumental gate similar to but smaller than the Arc de Triomphe in Paris, France.
+At that time, at the entrance of Paghman, they created a triumphal arch or monumental gate in the style of Greco-Roman classical architecture, similar to but smaller than the Arc de Triomphe in Paris, France.

 Paghman turned into a holiday retreat as well as the summer capital.
 Its wide avenues contained fir, poplar and nut trees which flew past the arch, villas and a golf course.
 It was a popular place for the wealthy and the aristocrats to visit.
 The gardens eventually became a popular place for local and foreign tourists.

 Destruction

-During the Soviet–Afghan War in the 1980s, Paghman was a major battleground and it suffered from bombardment from both the Soviet-backed government and the mujahideen rebels.
+During the Soviet–Afghan War in the 1980s, Paghman was a major battleground and suffered from bombardment from both the Soviet-backed government and the mujahideen rebels.
 Most buildings were destroyed and residents had fled.
 Little remained of the prosperous Gardens, save for the remains of the Arc de Triomphe style arch, which had its top blown off.

 Restoration and 21st century

-Following the formation of the Karzai administration, the Arch was restored and was completed by May 2005.
+Following the formation of the Karzai administration, the Arch was restored by May 2005.
 Other damaged parts of the former Gardens were also rebuilt.
 It once again became a popular touristic site, and is popular with residents of Kabul.
 There was further development in the 2010s.
 The park is also used for dog-fighting contests.